 To be a successful pay per head bookie you have to understand how bookmakers make money in the first place.
 It is only then that you can begin to build a profitable operation.

-Basically, the vig is the built-in commission that bookies charge for taking bets.
+Basically, the vig is the built-in commission that bookies charge for taking bets and is the key to how bookmakers make money.
 A good way to explain juice is by using the example of a simple coin toss.

 A coin toss has but two possible outcomes, each having an equal 50% chance of happening.
 If you, as a bookmaker, were offering what the industry refers to as “true odds” on a coin toss, you would set the odds even.
 Also known as +100 on the moneyline or 1/1 in the fractional format.
 A bet of $100 at even odds would win you $200, for a net profit of $100.